pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

 This is the first thing to look at when any other metric for a channel looks strange, because a low value means the other metrics were computed on partial data.
-Sustained low values point at a channel that is failing to reach the archive, at telemetry that drops data, or at a data centre request that is being truncated.
+Sustained low values point at a channel that is failing to reach the archive, at telemetry that drops data, or at a data center request that is being truncated.
 Note the distinction between the archive's contents and the request's success: a channel that is complete at the archive can still read low here if the web service request timed out or returned early.